What you need to know: vaping, alcohol, drugs and safe driving

 How can vapes harm my health?

 Vaping causes harm, including lung disease, poisoning, seizures, and burns.
 It can also harm your brain and cardiovascular health, including blood pressure, heart rate, and lung function.
 The immediate effects of vaping may include nausea, vomiting, mouth and airway irritation, chest pain, and palpitations.
-The cough, sore throat, dizziness, headaches or nausea could be a sign vaping is already doing you damage.
+The cough, sore throat, dizziness, headaches, or nausea could be a sign that vaping is already doing you damage.

 Vapes contain chemicals and toxins, including those that are known to cause cancer.
-They can also contain heavy metals, and very fine particles that can harm your health.
+They can also contain heavy metals and very fine particles that can harm your health.
 Even vapes that don’t contain nicotine (although most do) aren’t safe and can have negative, life-long impacts, especially on growing brains and bodies.

 How do I say no to a vape?